 Another reason to keep learning is that it’s good for your career.
 Treating every day as a school day is what separates star performers from average employees.
 As the top-rated career coaches in NYC, we know continual learning is an edge that can give you an advantage in everything that happens to you at work, from receiving a key assignment to earning a larger raise.

-Think about sports stars who have made it to the top of their field in order to stand out from the extreme competition, they had to bring their A game to the field or court every day, including during practice sessions.
+Think about sports stars who have made it to the top of their field in order to stand out from the extreme competition, they had to bring their A-game to the field or court every day, including during practice sessions.
 They had to outperform, outshine, and outlast their teammates as well as their rivals to become recognized and rewarded as the best athlete in their sport.
 The office is no different if you wish to advance your career.

 It may be simple but it’s not always easy.
 It involves being proactive, going the extra mile in the tasks you take on, and trying to find ways to increase your value to your company and colleagues even if it’s not part of your job description.
 It’s doing more than what’s expected and figuring out what that more is in your company.
 And most of all, it involves continuing to learn to increase your skill set for your career.

 Even if you’ve been with your employer for several years, there’s always more that you can learn about the business which will aid in your career growth.
-You can focus on learning the details behind your company’s processes, and come up with suggestions on how teams can do things better, faster, and more efficiently.
+You can focus on learning the details behind your company’s processes and come up with suggestions on how teams can do things better, faster, and more efficiently.
 Bringing your company’s varying divisions together for team building is a phenomenal way to roll out your suggestions and showcase your value.